 Around Valentine’s Day, start fertilizing your plants every two weeks and provide them with a little more sunlight.
 Keep in mind that you are trying to recreate a desert winter.
 Keep the temperature around 60–68 degrees Fahrenheit.

-When to Move Poinsettia Outside
+When to Move a Poinsettia Outside

 Spring is in the air!
-You have gotten your Christmas poinsettias safely through the long, cold winter without over or under watering and have avoided cold drafts and hot heaters.
+You have gotten your Christmas poinsettias safely through the long, cold winter without over- or under-watering and have avoided cold drafts and hot heaters.
 Congratulations!
-By now you should have begun to form a relationship with your plants.
+By now, you should have begun to form a relationship with your plants.

 When the nighttime temperature stays consistently around 60 degrees Fahrenheit, it is time for your floral friends to go outside and enjoy the spring.
 It is probably also time for a bigger pot.
 Be sure to choose a pot that will continue to allow for proper drainage, such as a terracotta with drainage holes in the bottom.
 Use a sterile, lightweight soil that is slightly acidic.
-Garden soil will cause root-rot and you will lose your friends.
+Garden soil will cause root-rot, and you will lose your friends.
 Be sure to place them where they will receive plenty of indirect sunlight.
-By now you have really become protective of these plants that you have nurtured.
+By now, you have really become protective of these plants that you have nurtured.
 Should a blackberry winter occur and the temperature dip temporarily, you will want to cover them with a cloth like an old bedsheet.